 ► Follow the help text above each field for formatting instructions.

 File Size Limitations

 Generally, files smaller than 2GB will upload through ScholarsArchive@OSU’s web interface.
 Please contact us for a consultation if you have larger files (see bottom of page for contact information).

 Users may temporarily restrict access to content on ScholarsArchive@OSU due to ongoing research, pending publication, or other reason.
-Details are available on the Embargoes and Access Controls page.
+Details are available on the Embargoes & Visibility page.

 To set an embargo: